ondat/documentation/docs/concepts/rwx.md

    Kubernetes).
 4. When the RWX PVC is consumed by a pod, an NFS-Ganesha server is instantiated on the same Node as the primary Volume.
-The NFS-Ganesha server thus uses the RWO Ondat Volume as its back end disk.
+The NFS-Ganesha server thus uses the RWO Ondat Volume as its backend disk.
 5. The Ondat API Manager publishes the host IP and port for the NFS service endpoint, by creating a Kubernetes Service that points to the NFS-Ganesha server export endpoint.